purwar1997/contacts-manager/README.md

 - Vite to initialize React project
 - Vanilla CSS to style UI components
 - React router v6 to implement client side routing
+- Loaders and actions provided by react-router-v6 to fetch and update data
 - Firestore database of firebase to store data
 - Vercel for deployment